rocky/python-uncompyle6/README.rst

 The biggest known and possibly fixable (but hard) problem has to do with handling control flow.
-(Python has probably the most diverse and screwy set of compound statements I've ever seen; a number of the usual ones like else clauses on loops and try blocks I suspect most programmers don't know about.)
+(Python has probably the most diverse and screwy set of compound statements I've ever seen; there are "else" clauses on loops and try blocks that I suspect many programmers don't know about.)

-All of the Python decompilers I have looked at have the same problem.
+All of the Python decompilers that I have looked at have problems decompiling Python's control flow.
 In some cases we can detect an erroneous decompilation and report that.

 *Verification* is the process of decompiling bytecode, compiling with a Python for that bytecode version, and then comparing the bytecode